Recent advances in perturbative QCD at high density: Thermodynamic quantities

 In a very recent exploratory study, the thermal LTD framework was further extended to nonzero temperatures and masses in the perturbative evaluation of the thermal effective potential of a simple toy model exhibiting a strong Electroweak phase transition \cite{Navarrete:2025yxy}.
 Analogously to the case of chemical potentials, the introduction of a nonzero temperature amounts to a very benign qualitative change in the LTD pipeline, with the main exception being found in step (i), the IR subtractions.
-With the construction of the IR counterterms relying on soft EFTs, the realm of high temperatures, however, turns out to be more straightforward than the cold and dense limit.
-At sufficiently high $T$, IR physics can namely be described using dimensionally reduced effective theories, such as Electrostatic QCD (EQCD) \cite{Appelquist:1981vg,Braaten:1995jr,Kajantie:1995dw}, which leads to considerably simpler integrand-level matchings than those encountered with the Hard Thermal Loop effective theory, needed in the low-$T$ limit \cite{Karkkainen:2025nkz}.
-Altogether, these generalizations show great potential in extending state-of-the-art QCD results to higher loop orders and the most general case of nonzero temperatures, densities, and quark masses \cite{thermalLTDinprep}.
+Here, the realm of high temperatures, however, turns out more straightforward than the cold and dense limit.
+As explained earlier, at sufficiently high $T$, IR physics can namely be described using dimensionally reduced effective theories, such as Electrostatic QCD (EQCD) \cite{Appelquist:1981vg,Braaten:1995jr,Kajantie:1995dw}.
+The lower dimensionality of these theories leads to considerably simpler integrand-level matchings than those encountered with the HTL effective theory, needed in the small-$T$ limit \cite{Karkkainen:2025nkz}.
+Altogether, these generalizations show great potential in extending state-of-the-art QCD results to higher loop orders and the most general case of nonzero temperatures, densities, and quark masses \cite{thermalLTDinprep}, also under consideration at the moment.